 Applications from as thin as 1/8” and as thick as 3” depth can be achieved in a single pour.
-SKIMFLOW® HPI remains flowable for 20 minutes, yet will withstand foot traffic at any depth in two hours.
+SKIMFLOW® HPI remains flowable for 20 minutes, yet will withstand foot traffic at any depth in 2-3 hours.
 This product offers high density, yet less finished weight and more flexibility than Portland cement self-levelers.

 Features and Benefits